Melbourne Storm: 2013–2017: World Champions, Milestones and 3rd Premiership

 The Storm began its 2013 season with a trip to England where they defeated the Leeds Rhinos 18–14 in the World Club Challenge, to be crowned World Champions.
-Upon their return to Australia, the Storm began the home and away season where it left off in 2012 winning their first seven games, this combined with games won in late 2012 set a new new club record for the most consecutive wins, with the streak ending at 15 games with a loss in Round 8.
+Upon their return to Australia, the Storm began the home and away season where it left off in 2012 winning their first seven games, this combined with games won in late 2012 set a new club record for the most consecutive wins, with the streak ending at 15 games with a loss in Round 8.
 On 21 May 2013 the Storm announced that, News Limited had sold the club to Holding M.S.
 Australia Pty Limited, an organisation made up of internationally experienced and successful businessmen.
 This change included replacement of the News Ltd Board and Executive, which included the replacement of Chairman Stephen Rue with Bart Campbell and CEO Ron Gauci with Mark Evans.
 News Limited had owned the Storm since its inception in 1997.
 On 9 June 2013 Captain Cameron Smith played his 250th game for the club.
 The Storm managed to finish 3rd in 2013; however, successive losses to the South Sydney Rabbitohs and Newcastle Knights in the finals saw the Storm miss the Preliminary Finals for the first time since 2005 (excluding 2010).

 The 2014 season saw a number of milestones achieved, both Billy Slater and Cooper Cronk played their 250th games and Craig Bellamy reached 300 games as coach.
 In mid 2014 the Storm also announced a new feeder partnership with the Sunshine Coast Falcons.
 This would complement their existing relationship with Brisbane Easts with a view to establishing a permanent footprint in the Sunshine Coast Area.

 2015 began successfully for the Storm with the club finding itself on top of the ladder by Round 7.
 In April Storm CEO Mark Evans announced that he was returning to England and completed his tenure as CEO in June of that year.
 Dave Donaghy was announced as his replacement.
 In round 19 a major milestone was achieved with Cameron smith playing his 300th game becoming only the 24th player in history to do so.
 In August 2015 the storm announced that they would create an Academy on the Sunshine Coast to develop and nurture developing talent in the region with a view to progressing through the Storm ranks.
 Part of the establishment of this Academy meant that the Melbourne Storm Under 20s Team would play all of its home games at the new facility from 2016 onward.